 Hi there.
 The fact that you’re reading this means you’re itching to start investing in innovation – we know the feeling!
 Evidently, we needn’t explain that coming up with an amazing and, above all, viable idea will prove vital to your success.
-No worries, though, because Seth & Dunn have got you covered.
+No worries, though, because our Innovation experts have got you covered.
 In this post we’ll walk you through the first steps we take when innovating for clients.
 We’ll tell you all about the Double Diamond approach and give you plenty of tips to get inspired and come up with a winning viable idea all on your own – and in just three steps.
 Ready to start this innovation journey?
 Let’s go, go, go!

 The Double Diamond is an innovator’s best friend

 By now you’re probably wondering where to start.
 And what’s that diamond approach thingy anyway?
 Well, first things first: the Double Diamond approach is an iterative process of diverging and converging.
 At AE, we like to refer to this approach as the ‘Empathize and Ideate’ phase of our innovation path.

 We start our innovation journey by investigating the problem(s) our client experiences.
 Looking back on previous projects, we can confidently say this one of the most important steps towards innovation you can take.
 Because how can you build a solution if you don’t have a clear view of the problem you’re supposed to be fixing, right?
 Love the problem, not the solution, as our expert innovators are always quick to point out.
 Anyway, you may think you know exactly what your client wants, but the truth is you really need empathize with them and put yourself in their position.
 At AE, we find the most efficient technique to truly get inside the customer’s mind is using personas or empathy maps.